Task force preparing to investigate Detroit funeral home

 "The biggest challenge is identifying those fetuses," he said.

 The state shut down Cantrell in April after finding 21 improperly stored bodies.
+On Thursday, cremated remains of nearly 300 people seized in April from Cantrell were taken to a suburban Detroit funeral home in preparation for proper burial.

 Michigan Licensing and Regulatory Affairs said the remains found at the Perry Funeral Home were turned over to state investigators, who immediately declared the funeral home closed and its license suspended.

 Inspectors for the State of Michigan's Corporations, Securities & Commercial Licensing Bureau said in a statement that they had found "heinous conditions and negligent conduct," including numerous failures to certify death certificates and obtain proper permits for burial.